-Same as Asian Studies 355C.
-Examine the foreign and domestic determinants of Japanese foreign policy.
+Same as Asian Studies 361 (Topic 22).
+An introduction to the foreign and domestic determinants of Japanese foreign policy.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Asian Studies 355C, 361 (Topic 22), Government 365C.
-Prerequisite: Upperdivision standing and six semester hours of lower-division coursework in government.
+Only one of the following may be counted: Asian Studies 361 (Topic 22), Government 365C, 365L (Topic 2).
+Prerequisite: Upper-division standing and six semester hours of lower-division coursework in government.

 GOV 365D.
-International Relations of East and Southeast
+International Relations of East and Southeast Asia.

-Same as Asian Studies 355D.
-Examine the international relations of East and Southeast Asia, with particular attention to postwar economic and security issues, the changing political landscape of the post-Cold War period, and the development and functions of regional institutions.
+Same as Asian Studies 361 (Topic 23).
+An introduction to the international relations of East and Southeast Asia, with particular attention to postwar economic and security issues, the changing political landscape of the post-Cold War period, and the development and functions of regional institutions.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Asian Studies 355D, 361 (Topic 23), Government 365D, 365L (Topic 3).
-Prerequisite: Upper-division standing and six semester hours of lower-division coursework in government.
+Only one of the following may be counted: Asian Studies 361 (Topic 23), Government 365D, 365L (Topic 3).
+Prerequisite: Upperdivision standing and six semester hours of lower-division coursework in government.